openSUSE/cheetah/README.md

 If the command needs adapted environment variables, use the :env option.
 Passed hash is used to update existing env (for details see ENV.update).
-Nil value mean unset varible.
-Environment is return back to original state after run of a command.
+Nil value means unset variable.
+Environment is restored to its original state after running the command.

 ```ruby
   Cheetah.run("env", env: { "LC_ALL" => "C" })